8 Best Renters Insurance Companies in Maryland of 2026

 In addition, if you accidentally lose or misplace your smartphone or laptop, your insurance won’t cover replacements.

-As for pets, if your dog causes injury like biting your neighbor while at your rental, an extra pet liability with an added cost will cover any medical bills that your neighbor may rack up.
+As for pets, if your dog causes injury, like biting your neighbor while at your rental, an extra pet liability with an added cost will cover any medical bills that your neighbor may rack up.

-And in some cases, a renters policy may decline coverage if you own such breeds.
+In some cases, a renters policy may decline coverage if you own such breeds.

 But in most instances, you may have to pay out of pocket if your dog destroys your neighbor’s personal property.